 partners with thieves;

 They do not defend the cause of the fatherless;

 the widow’s case does not come before them.

 The above quotes are only a small sample of the charges that God brings against Judah.
 These same accusations are repeated over and over throughout this book.
-It might seem overly redundant, but Isaiah is actually a series of proclamations that the Lord gives Isaiah to declare to the people over a period of many years.
-The people do not change, but God continues to challenge them.
+It might seem overly redundant, but the book of Isaiah is actually a series of proclamations that the Lord gave Isaiah to declare to the people over a period of many years.
+The people did not change, but God continued to challenge them.

 I will turn my hand against you;Isaiah 1:25 NIV

 and remove all your impurities.